Telemedicine Physician Jobs in New York

 Work-from-home physicians: Remote physicians are held to the same standard of care as those who treat patients in an office setting.
-The major difference is that when practicing telehealth, you’ll use technology to complete synchronous (video) and asynchronous (chat) patient consultations.
+The major difference is that when practicing telehealth, you’ll use technology to complete synchronous (video or phone) and asynchronous (chat) patient consultations.
 Note that when you practice as a virtual care doctor, you can only treat patients who are physically located in the state where you are licensed.

 Additional training: The standard of patient care in telemedicine is the same as with in-person care, and you won’t need to complete any state-mandated training to practice remote care.
-However, telehealth companies typically provide training for doctors to become familiar with relevant technology and platforms, which may include best practices for webside manner.
+However, telehealth companies typically provide onboarding for doctors to become familiar with relevant technology and platforms, which may include best practices for webside manner.

 Necessary documentation: When you’re ready to apply for virtual care roles, make sure to update your resume and have appropriate documentation ready that shows your education and credentials.